Warner Bros. Studios Burbank: History

+3701 Warner Boulevard was the original home of Warner Bros.
+Records, now Warner Records, located directly above the studio's machine shop when that record label was founded on March 19, 1958.
+For many years, since 1975, the label was based out of a "ski lodge" facility on 3300 Warner Boulevard, before moving into the Los Angeles Arts District on March 14, 2019, along with the rest of Warner Music Group, most likely due to WMG's separation from the Warner Bros. film studio.

-In a cost-cutting move in 1972, Warner Bros. entered into a joint venture with Columbia Pictures to create, The Burbank Studios on the Warner lot and its auxiliary facility, The Burbank Studios Ranch on Columbia's Columbia Ranch, located a mile north of the main lot.
+In a cost-cutting move in 1972, Warner Bros. entered into a joint venture with Columbia Pictures to create The Burbank Studios on the Warner lot and its auxiliary facility, The Burbank Studios Ranch, on Columbia's Columbia Ranch, located a mile north of the main lot.
 The Burbank Studios was often abbreviated as TBS, especially the ranch, i.e., TBS Ranch.
 During this period, whether a Columbia Pictures or a Warner Bros. property, a credit for The Burbank Studios being the production base was included within one of each productions' end title cards' credits.
 Additionally, the new independent supplier Lorimar Productions was based at The Burbank Studios so within the end credits of its properties like The Waltons, The Blue Knight, and Eight Is Enough, a "Filmed at The Burbank Studios" notation was included.
 The joint venture lasted until 1990 when the partnership was dissolved and Columbia Pictures and sister division Tri-Star Pictures moved into and took over the former Metro-Goldwyn-Mayer/Lorimar (now Sony Pictures Studios) lot in Culver City, with the two studio lots in Burbank reverted to Warner Bros.
 Studios and Warner Bros.
 Studios Ranch Facilities, respectively.

 From 1992 to 1995, Columbia TriStar Home Video (now Sony Pictures Home Entertainment) was located on 3400 Riverside Drive at the Warner Bros. lot.

 Friends was filmed on the studio lot for ten years.
 The first season was shot on Stage 5 but at the beginning of the second season, production moved to the larger Stage 24.
 Stage 24 was renamed "The Friends Stage" after the series finale in 2004.
 Other shows shot on Stage 24 included Full House and Mike & Molly.
-The Big Bang Theory was filmed on Stage 25 and Stage 1 which is one of 3 stages where they tape The Ellen DeGeneres Show.
+The Big Bang Theory was filmed on Stage 25 and Stage 1 which is one of 3 stages where they taped The Ellen DeGeneres Show.
 By 2015, the studio had 35 sound stages.

+The Second Century project, announced in 2019, was completed in 2023.
+This added 850,000 square feet of office space and over 1 million square feet dedicated to parking, and is located just south of The Burbank Studios.
+The Frank Gehry designed project includes a sloping, twisting exterior, made to resemble icebergs.